luisccomp/luisccomp/README.md

     - Help desk and User support: help users with their demmands and/or create solutions to solve user problems;

 ## Education Background
-- (2011 - Current): Undergraduate Student at Federal University of Uberlândia.
+- (2011 - 2021): Undergraduate Student at Federal University of Uberlândia.

 ## Technical Knowledge:
 - **General**